svkucheryavski/iasim-workshop/README.md

 <img src="illustrations/python-options3.png" style="width:500px">

-After that just continue with all default settings and wait until the installation is done.
+After then just continue with all default settings and wait until the installation is done.

 ### 2. Install VS Code